HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/5mUaPov.png" width=300px />

- - Copy paste the bumper and modify it's position and rotation so that each platform that may send a spike ball off screen has a bumper.
+ - Copy paste the bumper and modify it's position and rotation so that each platform that may send a SpikeBall off screen has a bumper.
    - We do not want a bumper for the bottom left as balls should not return after that point.

  Your screen with bumpers should look something like this: